ramin-ali-marandi-ghoddousi/SCAMPR/README.md

 If you only performed single-round _in situ_ hybridization (e.g Multiplex RNAscope), you can skip this step.
 Conversely, if you performed multi-round _in situ_ hybridization (e.g HiPlex RNAscope), utilize the [ACD BIO Registration Software](https://acdbio.com/store/rnascope-hiplex-image-registration-software.html) or ImageJ to register the TIFF image files from the multiple rounds of imaging.<br><br><br>

-To register images in ImageJ, use the _Register Virtual Stack Slices_ and _Transform Virtual Stack Slices_ (_Plugins --> Transform_) plugins.
+To register images in ImageJ, use the _Register Virtual Stack Slices_ and _Transform Virtual Stack Slices_ plugins.
 The following protocol outlines how to do this for one tissue section (unregistered sample images are provided in the "Registration Sample" folder):
 1. Place all flattened TIFF images into a folder named Input_Images and organize them into seperate subfolders folders in the following manner:
    -  Place all DAPI images from each microscopy round into one folder.
    -  Place all other mRNA and HuCD images from all other microscopy rounds into folders corresponding to their microscopy round (i.e genes 1/2/3/4 from round 1 into a folder named Round1, genes 5/6/7/8 from microscopy round 2 into a folder named Round2, etc.)